 This is like an open-ended box wrench.
 It is just wide enough to fit around a tube if you needed it to.
 However, it also grips nuts like a box wrench.
 They aren’t used very often at all, as most people purchase a box wrench or an open-ended wrench.
 They are usually used in plumbing on very soft metal.

 26. Garbage Disposal Wrench

-This really isn’t a wrench.
+This really isn’t a type of wrench.
 It is used to unclog garbage disposals.
-There are a few different varieties available, and many plumbers will often have a few different types to reach different places in the garbage disposal.
+There are a few different varieties available, and many plumbers will often have a few different types of wrenches to reach different places in the garbage disposal.
 If you’re the average homeowner, you may want to have one if you experience a clog.